nemonik/hands-on-DevOps/readme.md

   - `development.vm.synced_folder` mounts the class's project folder to `/vagrant` path in the vagrant
   - The `development.vm.provider` section tells the hypervisor how to configure the vagrant (i.e., how much memory, how many processors)
   - `development.vm.provision` handles configuring the vagrant by executing the `ansible/development-playbook.yml` playbook
-  - `-vvvv` conifigures the `ansible-playbook` command to output the highest level of logging.
+  - `-vvvv` configures the `ansible-playbook` command to output the highest level of logging.

 ##### 8.5.1.4.10.
 Configuring the *toolchain* vagrant